memelang-net/memesql3/readme.md

 ## Tables

-Relations/edges are stores in the `meme` table:
+Relations are stores in the `meme` table.
+Each node and edge is given an integer ID number for compact storage.

 	CREATE TABLE meme (
 	 aid BIGINT,